Prague Food Top Picks – It’s Filling

 Coming to Prague for a few days and want to know what Prague food is like?
 Want to know which you absolutely have to include as part of your trip? then my top 6 Prague food meat classics (and one dessert) are below.
 This is just a quick run-through.
 Eventually I’ll go into all of these meals in greater detail but this is just to whet your appetite.

-I’m not giving any secrets away by saying this will be two or three slices of baked beef sirloin.
+I’m not giving any secrets away by saying this will be a couple of slices of baked beef sirloin.
 No vegetables though.
 This Prague food will be served with sliced bread dumplings, the meat will be covered in a creamy thick sauce and on the meat will usually be a slice of lemon.
 On the lemon will be cream and on the cream will be Cranberry jam.
 If you want to say it in Czech it sounds like “Svitchkova na smettan-eay”.
 There’s is now a dedicated Svíčková post.

 Moravian Sparrow (in Czech – Moravsky Vrabec)

 For this Prague food you must like Pork and you must like a bit of fat on the meat.
 It’s my personal favourite and I expect it to be served in a certain way.
-Pork baked until it’s falling to pieces served with sliced potato dumplings, red and white sweet cabbage.
+Pork baked until it’s falling to pieces served with sliced potato or bread dumplings, red or white sweet cabbage.
 Remember that there is no gravy or sauce with this meal so the cabbage (zeli) provides the moisture and it’s ideally accompanied by a large beer.
 There’s now a dedicated Moravsky Vrabec post.

 Ribs (in Czech – Žebrák)

 Again it’s a pork dish but with a difference.
-Uzená is smoked pork that can be served in slices but more usually pieces.
-The side dish is Spinach which has been reduced to a mass of green on the plate and also some fried onions in most case.
+Uzená is smoked pork that can be served in slices or pieces.
+The main side dish is Spinach which has been reduced to a mass of green on the plate and also some fried onions in most case.
 Czechs will also expect you will want potato dumplings.
 You won’t have any problems with the meat but you need to understand the side dish options.
 Read more on the Uzena post.

-For the pork knuckle and a nice “beerhall experience” I recommend U Vejvodu in the Old Town.
-I could recommend separate places to try but to be honest, many of the others above can be found at my favourite local restaurant called U Pivrnec.
+For the pork knuckle on a skewer and a nice “beer hall experience” I recommend U Vejvodu in the Old Town.
+I could recommend separate places to try but to be honest, many of the others above can be found at many of the centrally located restaurants.
 If you are looking for a few other places to try Prague food then look at my Recommended Czech Restaurants page.
 And if you are intending to take a beer or two with your meal then take a look at the Czech Beer page.